 - Catchphrase: Babo's is now "I got nothin'.", replacing his previous one of "What dat?".
 He says this whenever he goes through a rummage of his pockets, pulling out something that is needed, only to declare it worthless.

 - Chekhov's Gag: Moxy references the "thing on her head" that she's not really sure what it is.
 It's later used as enough space to let Babo grab ahold of the chain to escape the recycling center, as his reach is too far from Moxy's hand.

 - Childish Tooth Gap: Moxy has a missing tooth out of her top row, highlighting an energetic and plucky personality.
 She wears a fake one when she's attempting to look "perfect".
-In the end, she ends up becoming a gift to a little girl that is also missing one of her teeth, and is ecstatic to have a doll that looks like her.
+In the end, she ends up becoming a gift to a little girl named Maizy, who is also missing one of her teeth, and is ecstatic to have a doll that looks like her.

 - Co-Dragons: The SpyGirls are this to Lou.
 They're often by his side and carry out his commands.

-- Cover Version: A cover of Daryl Hall and John Oates' "You Make My Dreams" by Pentatonix is performed during the montage of the Uglydolls training for the Gauntlet.
+- Cover Version: A cover of Daryl Hall & John Oates' "You Make My Dreams" by Pentatonix is performed during the montage of the UglyDolls training for the Gauntlet.
 It is the only non-credits song in the movie to not be performed by any characters as well.

 - Cucumber Facial: Mandy gives some to the Uglydolls during "All Dolled Up", using a ceiling fan to slice the cucumbers.
 Wage is more content to eat her slices, along with Ugly Dog's, much to his annoyance.

 - Cut-and-Paste Suburb: Perfection's houses are all the same white houses with grey roofing.
 They give Babo a near panic attack for how symmetrical they are.

 - Dark Reprise: